A distributed scheme for secondary frequency control with stability guarantees and optimal power allocation: Discussion

 \section{Discussion}

-In this section we demonstrate the \ak{applicability} of our main results with examples of highly relevant generation schemes that fit within the considered analysis.
-Moreover, we explain the contribution of our results relative to the existing literature.
+In this section we discuss the applicability of our proposed scheme relative to existing schemes considered in the literature.
+Furthermore, we provide several examples of relevant generator models that fit within the considered analysis.